stonstad/Stellar.Benchmarks/README.md

 - AMD Ryzen 9 7950X, 1 CPU, 32 logical and 16 physical cores
 - Western Digital SN850X NVMe Gen4 PCIe SSD 2TB

-Each benchmark receives a warm-up iteration followed by three iterations for calculation of benchmark error and standard deviation.
-Full source code for each test is included in this repository.
+Each benchmark undergoes a warm-up iteration, followed by three additional iterations to calculate the benchmark's error and standard deviation.
+The complete source code for each test is available in this repository.

 # Products

-Each product is tested using its default configuration.
+Each product is evaluated using its default settings.

  Product | License | Package | Version |
 ------------ |-------- |----------:|----------:|